 I can understand why some women don’t feel positive about an epidural, because I was one of them.
 I wanted to feel each contraction and use them to push my baby closer.
 Unfortunately, my birth options had seriously changed meaning I couldn’t be mobile (ironically, I couldn’t sit now either) and an epidural was the only option for me to manage the pain.
 Boy!
 Let me tell you, it really was the gold standard of pain relief that was promised.
 Almost instantly, the contractions seemed to subside although I knew I was contracting as I watched the waves on the monitor.
 I felt calmer and much more able to cope, I even managed to drift off to sleep until I awoke around 7am to a new midwife, Sophia.

 I will never forget her, Sophia Tallulah.
-Blond hair and blue eyes – I had the feeling she was angelic in some way (I was clearly high) but she had such a caring, mild-mannered nature.
-Completing another examination revealed I was a mere 5cm dilated (at best) after labouring all through the night.
+Blond hair and blue eyes – I had the feeling she was angelic in some way (I was clearly high) but she had such a caring, mild-mannered nature and William’s birth story would not be complete without her.
+Completing another examination, she revealed I was a mere 5cm dilated (at best) after labouring all through the night.
 The next thing I knew, a doctor had arrived and was suggesting an emergency C-section.
 I fully agreed with them and asked them to remove the drip immediately.

 Left alone with John, he wished me a happy birthday (I’d forgotten, how did that even happen?) and kissed my forehead.
 I cried.
 I cried tears of mixed emotions, for all that we’d been through and the knowing feeling that this time, we would definitely be meeting our baby soon.
 Did I feel apprehensive about having a caesarean?
 Quite possibly, but I remember feeling accepting of what was about to happen – that this was the only way, and also trusting of the medical professionals who’d looked after me so far.
 Plus, there was no waiting around or time to be nervous – I was to go into theatre within the hour.